Score Replacement with Bounded Deviation for Rare Prompt Generation: Introduction

-In summary, the key contributions can be summarized as follows. \begin{itemize} \item We provide a theoretical foundation for rare concept generation by showing that the score function of a rare prompt can be effectively approximated using a semantically related frequent prompt, establishing the basis for the rare-to-frequent generation mechanism. \item We propose a novel prompt-switching strategy based on score matching, combined with a second-order denoising process, which enables adaptive prompt transitions and ensures smoother generation, effectively mitigating instability and visual discontinuities. \item Extensive experiments demonstrate that \abbrev\ consistently improves rare concept synthesis across multiple diffusion backbones and outperforms prior methods in both automated evaluations using \texttt{GPT-4o} and human preference studies. \end{itemize}
+In summary, our key contributions are as follows: \begin{itemize} \item We provide a theoretical foundation for rare concept generation by interpreting prompt switching as score replacement along the denoising trajectory, showing that the score of a rare prompt can be approximated by a semantically related frequent prompt. \item We introduce \abbrev, an adaptive prompt-switching strategy that bounds score deviations during sampling.
+This design allows frequent prompts to establish semantic attributes while ensuring timely transitions to rare prompts, leading to faithful rare concept synthesis. \item Extensive experiments demonstrate that \abbrev\ consistently improves rare concept generation and outperforms prior methods in both automated evaluations using \texttt{GPT-4o} and human preference studies with SDXL, SD3, Flux, and Sana. \end{itemize}